neo4j/graph-data-science-client/doc/sphinx/source/ml.rst

     Return a list of selected values in a one hot encoding format.

+.. deprecated:: 2.24.0
+    Since GDS server version 2.24.0 you should use the endpoint :func:`gds.util.oneHotEncoding` instead.

 .. py:function:: gds.hashgnn.mutate(G: Graph, **config: Any) -> pandas.Series[Any]

     HashGNN creates node embeddings by hashing and message passing.